Jaida Essence Hall: Career

 Johnson began drag in the early 2010s.
 Her name is a product of personal anecdotes and experiences that hold meaning.
 A friend called her "Jaida" when she put on a wig for the first time, and the name stuck.
 "Essence" came from her boyfriend, who called her "the essence of beauty" in a text message.
-"Hall" is the name of her drag family; her mothers are Tajma Hall and Prada Diamond, and her drag sisters are Mercedes Iman Diamond, Dida Ritz, and Kahmora Hall.
+"Hall" is the name of her drag family; her mothers are Tajma Hall and Prada Diamond, and her drag sisters are Mercedes Iman Diamond, Naysha Lopez, Dida Ritz, and Kahmora Hall.

 She rose to prominence in the drag scene through pageantry, winning titles such as Miss Five, Miss Gay Madison, Miss Wisconsin Club, and Miss City of the Lakes.
 She also performed a halftime show at a 2019 Milwaukee Bucks game.
 Jaida is known for her design eye and makes many of her own outfits; her boyfriend makes her jewelry.
 She is also a makeup artist and painted Silky Nutmeg Ganache's face for the season eleven finale of RuPaul's Drag Race.

-In July and August 2020, Hall on toured with Drive 'N Drag, a drive-in drag show held outdoors to accommodate social distancing restrictions imposed due to COVID-19.
+In July and August 2020, Hall toured with Drive 'N Drag, a drive-in drag show held outdoors to accommodate social distancing restrictions imposed due to COVID-19.
 Johnson was featured on the cover of the September issue of Attitude magazine in 2020.
 In October 2020, Johnson was a featured performer in Rihanna's Savage X Fenty Fashion Show Vol. 2.
 In September 2021, she performed alongside Christina Aguilera at LadyLand Festival.
 The following month, she performed at PridetoberFest at Henry Maier Festival Park in Milwaukee, and the 10th annual Night of the Living Drag: The North American Halloween Tour.
-In December, she will perform at the 2021 A Drag Queen Christmas event, produced by Murray & Peter.
+In December 2021, she performed at the A Drag Queen Christmas event, produced by Murray & Peter.

 In January 2022, Jaida Essence Hall was added to the rotating cast of a dozen Drag Race queens in RuPaul's Drag Race Live!, a Las Vegas show residency at the Flamingo Las Vegas.
 In March, Jaida Essence Hall, alongside the rest of the RuPaul's Drag Race Live! cast, performed with Katy Perry during her Play concert residency at Resorts World Las Vegas.
-In April 2022, she will host a Grammy-inspired Fashion Show sponsored by TikTok.
+In April 2022, she hosted a Grammy-inspired Fashion Show sponsored by TikTok.
+In July 2023, it was announced that Hall, alongside Priyanka and Sasha Velour, would be the new hosts of the fourth and final season of reality television series We're Here.
+The three replaced the previous hosts, Eureka, Shangela, and Bob the Drag Queen.
+In 2024, she was announced as one of eight former Drag Race contestants participating in Painting with Raven, a spin-off of the WOW Presents Plus series Painted with Raven.